 About Corey Nolet

-Corey Nolet is a Data Scientist & Sr. Engineer on the RAPIDS ML team at NVIDIA, where he focuses on building and scaling machine learning algorithms to support extreme data loads at light speed.
+Corey is a data scientist and principal engineer on the RAPIDS ML team at NVIDIA, where he focuses on building and scaling machine learning algorithms to support extreme data loads at light speed.
 Prior to working at NVIDIA, Corey spent over a decade building massive-scale exploratory data science & real-time analytics platforms for big-data and HPC environments in the defense industry.
 Corey holds Bs. & Ms. degrees in Computer Science.
 He is also working towards his Ph.D. in the same discipline, focused on the acceleration of algorithms at the intersection of graph and machine learning.
 Corey has a passion for using data to make better sense of the world.

 About Divye Gala